Providers24 June, 2025

 Common FDA-cleared capabilities

-• Caries outlining which is best seen on bitewings for interproximal lesions.
+• Caries outlining — best seen on bitewings for interproximal lesions.

-• Periodontal bone level measurements (mm) which are useful for objective staging and longitudinal tracking.
+• Periodontal bone level measurements (mm) — useful for objective staging and longitudinal tracking.

-• Periapical radiolucency (PARL) detection which is most useful on periapicals for endodontic review.
+• Periapical radiolucency (PARL) detection — most useful on periapicals for endodontic review.

 Some tools also surface indicators like calculus hints or restorative margin cues.
 These are best used to guide a closer look and support consistent documentation—without treating them as definitive findings.